Cleancodefactory/QuickJS/README.md

 # QuickJS
-A QuickJS wrapper for execution as CK-Plugin (from .NET)
+A QuickJS hosting plugin for CoreKraft (currently alpha, only data loader is supported for now)